 It was along time ago but vaguely, I can remember a weekend pre-kids.
-It kicked off with a late night dinner with cocktails at some swanky downtown restaurant, sleeping in until whenever on Saturday morning, perhaps going to the gym, a little shopping, followed by cooking dinner and watching a movie in the evening.
+It kicked off with a late night dinner with signature cocktails at the downtown restaurant, sleeping in until whenever on Saturday morning, perhaps going to the gym, a little shopping, followed by cooking dinner and watching a movie in the evening.
 On Sunday, it was more sleeping in, meeting friends for brunch and then enjoying a stroll through the Farmers Market to prepare for the week ahead.
 It was luxurious, it was easy and carefree and it was so not meant to last that way.
+I went shopping, and got some accessories like Tungsten Rings that creates lasting memories.
+It’s amazing to think, I would even get hair removal treatments so that I could show off when we went to the pool or the beach!
+Ah, the memories.
+You know how it is!

 Now ten years later with three kids, sleeping in is considered 6:30 a.m. and we are quickly jolted out of bed by bellows of “I’m hungry,” “I want to watch TV,” or the fact that we have two soccer games and two birthday parties to attend that day.
 That is life with kids and you know what?
 I wouldn’t want it any other way.
 I love being busy.
 I do busy well.
 However, sometimes it is a welcome change to not have the weekend ahead planned and just go with it.
 Ask the kids what they want to do that day or just enjoy being in the moment at home.
-So as I look forward to the weekend ahead, I thought these four things might be on my to-do list…
+Of course, I also try to get some “me” time scheduled and I’ve been meaning to visit Dr. Paul Vitenas for some minor tucking here and there, but that’s another story.
+Anyway, as I look forward to the weekend ahead, I thought these four things might be on my to-do list…

 Monster Jam.
 So for this weekend I decided that I needed somewhere to wear my cowboy boots.
 My son also likes big trucks.
 I had heard about this Monster Jam event coming to town where big monster trucks drive and flip around in the dirt for two hours.
 Sounds exciting enough and I thought it’s the perfect place to wear my boots.
 It’s also very, very loud so bring earplugs or noise-cancelling headphones for the really little and get ready for rip-roaring good time.
 If you have kids that love trucks, then I would take them here for a big surprise.
 It’s in San Diego for two weekends, Jan.
 17 and Jan.
 31. Tickets are still available at www.monsterjam.com.
 Not in San Diego?
 I’m pretty sure it’s rolling to a city near you soon!